 The Architecture of the Runnymede Theatre

-Opening in 1927, the Runnymede Theatre was both a vaudeville theatre and moving picture palace.
-Designed by prominent Toronto architectural firm of Chapman & Oxley, the historic 1,550-seat theatre was built by Famous Players.
+Opening in 1927, the Runnymede Theatre was both a vaudeville theatre and a moving picture palace.
+Designed by the prominent Toronto architectural firm of Chapman & Oxley, the historic 1,550-seat theatre was built by Famous Players.
 Dubbed “Canada’s Theatre Beautiful”, it cost $250,000 to construct and was one of the first Atmospheric-style theatres in the country.

 On the exterior of the 2½-storey building, there’s an impressive red brick facade.
 The taller centre section of the facade features a decorative front panel and is crowned with an elaborate cornice.
 Other exterior elements include a ticket booth, stone trim and fancy brickwork around the windows.